 - Addresses NCF’s two core challenges – inequality and climate change – in order to advance a healthy, sustainable, and just society

-Presently, NCF is not accepting any LOIs or proposals regarding our Israel-related funding as we are in a learning and strategy development phase.
+Presently, NCF is not accepting any Letters of Intent or proposals regarding our Israel-related funding as we are in a learning and strategy development phase.